samuelxyz/drg-analysis/lok1.md

 I have also added breakpoints (Haz6p4), though not accounting for enemy resistances/vulnerabilities to electricity or fire.
 Enemies with breakable heavy armor (Brundles, Stingtails) tend not to punch through until the second hit, so I have added one bullet's worth to their effective health.

 Note how T5A electricity loses a small bit of damage up front, but ends up slightly ahead over time.
 When combined with the power of electric slow, I think this makes 11111 usually worth taking over 11112.
-The exception is if you want to combo with some separate source of electricity, because then 11112 gives a much bigger damage boost (green line).
+The exception is if you want to combo with some separate source of electricity, because then 11112 gives a much bigger damage boost (shown in green).

 ![](img/lok1_exec.png)

 ### Executioner vs SMRT

 If I add a 0.2s human-error delay to Exec's mouse release, then SMRT consistently kills faster than Exec even when Exec is hitting weakpoints.
-(The exception is when 11112 Exec gets T3A and SMRT doesn't, which isn't a fair comparison.
-I added that Exec case more as a comparison against the other Exec cases.)
+(However, I haven't included the plot for this.)

 When Exec isn't hitting weakpoints, it falls way behind.
 There are a few quite notable enemies where this is relevant, especially shellbacks.
-You can only one-mag a rolling Haz6p4 shellback with Exec if you happen to hit the weakpoint, or if you take 11112 and the shellback is on fire (rolling shellbacks are completely immune to electricity).
+You can only one-mag a rolling Haz6p4 shellback with Exec if you happen to hit weakpoint shots, or if you take 11112 and the shellback is on fire (rolling shellbacks are completely immune to electricity).

+Generally, SMRT kinda feels like a blend between Executioner and damage-build Stubby.
+Like Executioner, it has long range, armor break, ceiling leech scanning capability, etc, but like the Stubby, you can quickly flick around and kill targets almost as soon as your crosshair reaches them - very handy for self defense.

-The tradeoff for SMRT's DPS and reactiveness is that as I mentioned at the beginning, SMRT Trigger OS doesn't get many massive bonuses to increase its total damage pool.
+The tradeoff for SMRT's DPS and reactiveness is that as I mentioned at the beginning, it doesn't get massive bonuses to increase its total damage pool.
 So you'll have to pick your targets and be mindful of your pacing, especially in teams where resupplies are less plentiful.
-Still, it's way better than the base weapon and I think it deserves to have a reputation equal to Executioner's.
+Still, it's way better than the base weapon and I think it deserves to have a reputation comparable to Executioner's.

 ## SMRT vs SMRT

 If you are particularly interested in SMRT Trigger, here is a further build comparison for SMRT specifically.
+T5A electricity slightly reduces the damage output of the first burst compared to T5B, except on electric-weak enemies.
+However, T5A catches up well before the end of the magdump even on strong x3 weakpoints.

 ![](img/lok1_smrt.png)

 Featured builds:
 * **11121 SMRT**: A good pick.
 Damage, 4 locks, and electricity.
 This comes out with the highest DPS in most cases due to electric damage over time, plus has electric slow.
 Waiting out the full electric DOT grants a bit more than an extra shot's worth of damage.
 * **11122 SMRT**: A good pick.
 Damage, 4 locks, no electricity.
 This is the best of all Engi primaries against rolling shellbacks (which are immune to electricity), and highly competitive with 11112 Executioner for other large targets that have some other source of electric status.
-Though, it's often harder to aim for things like Bulk weakpoints.
+Though, it's often hard to aim for fiddly targets like Bulk weakpoints, because SMRT's ability to curve shots is limited.
 * 21122 SMRT: I'm not sure about this one.
 Included here to show what happens when you take the ammo upgrade instead.
 Longer time to kill, slightly more ammo efficient, nothing too surprising.
-* 11112 SMRT: Not great.
-Included here to show what happens when you take the 2-lock version of the gun.
+* 11112 SMRT: Also questionable .Included here to show what happens when you take the 2-lock version of the gun.
 You can *sometimes* kill small targets more quickly, but the net rate of fire works out to be lower.
 On moving targets with heavy armor, you are also less likely to keep hitting the same armor plate that you broke with an earlier shot, which decreases damage output.
   * If you take 11111, you can milk the electric DOT's full value more easily to get a bit more ammo efficiency.
 However, your time to kill on small enemies will be a lot slower if you want to really use the electric damage, and the attention cost is much higher.
-I don't recommend this strategy.
+I can't recommend this as a strong strategy, but I suppose it can be a fun minigame.

 ## SMRT Breakpoint Samples